Currently Showing List:

 We are dog friendly, and all we ask is that they are kept on a lead, at all times.
 Please respect others and clean up, (dog mess bins will be on site) whilst also looking after your dog’s own welfare and removing them from areas of loud music if they show any signs of distress.

 Yes, you can.
 When you enter the festival for the first time, we will scan your ticket and provide you with a wristband to wear for the duration of the festival.
 Simply show your wristband to leave and re-enter the festival whenever you like, up until the final re-admission, just before the final headline artist of the night.
+First admission must be before 8pm on any evening.

 There is a signal at each event for calls and mobile internet access.